khanonjs/khanon.js-website/public/docs/0-before-starting.md

 Typescript documentation can be found [here](https://www.typescriptlang.org/docs/).

 As for npm projects, there are plenty of tutorials on the net.
 Just search some beginners guide, we will use it in a basic way.

+# Request to the community

+Please if you see any error in the documentation pages, send a description to [`development@khanonjs.com`](mailto:development@khanonjs.com)